 - If I was on the alternate list last year, does this mean I will be accepted this year?

 Is the application to the University of Utah School of Medicine available online?

-No. All applications should be made through the American Medical College Application Services (AMCAS) between June 1st and no later than 11:59 p.m.
+No. All applications must be made through the American Medical College Application Services (AMCAS) between June 1st and no later than 11:59 p.m.
 EST on November 1st.